 Given the limitations in our time, resources, funding, and skill due to our position as junior developers, the scale of our project includes an interconnected database connectable across any participating locations, a web application which alters in functionality depending on the degree of permission in order to prevent security breaches, and a series of Java systems to connect the system and make the whole system fully functional.
 If time and resources allow it, a possibility exists in which we will apply a mobile application variant, but regardless of whether this step is executed, it will be built with mobile adaptation kept in mind for the future.

-The scope of the project involves several technical elements which are listed below.
+The scope of the project involves several technical elements:

 Web Application Dashboard: